Encycling/Java-Banking-Software/README.md

 # OTHER INFO

-- I might update this soon to make it more professional
+- I might update this soon to make it better
 - again, I take no credit, and I'm only doing this to learn java.